bhase/build_your_own_lisp/README.md

 * using readline instead of editline (only different name for library and header)
 * no WIN32 support (I do not use it)
 * created a Makefile
+* the extended assertion macros are a little bit different